Board of Directors

 Role

-takes into account the stakeholder interests that are relevant in this context.
-Under Dutch law, the
+affiliated enterprise, and takes into account the stakeholder interests that are relevant in this context.
+Under

 One-tier board

-Our board of directors is a one-tier board consisting of two executive directors and seven non-executive
+Our board of directors is a one-tier board consisting of two executive directors and six non-executive directors.

-the general affairs of the company, and shall assist the executive directors by providing advice and
+of the executive directors and the general affairs of the company, and shall assist the executive directors by

-direction.
-The board of directors has appointed one of its executive directors as chief executive officer
+providing advice and direction.
+The board of directors has appointed one of its executive directors as chief

-and the other executive director as chief technology officer.
-One of the non-executive directors has been appointed
+executive officer and the other executive director as chief technology officer.
+One of the non-executive directors

 Conflicts of Interest